mohan-bee/mohan-bee/README.md

 hi, i am mohan, hybrid engineer , passion with computer science , crazy with electronics

-currently contribution in tscircuit ecosystem
+currently contributing in tscircuit ecosystem

-mainly in schematic algorithm repos and fabrication repos.
+mainly in schematic algorithm repos

 goal is to learn electronics on the way ..